-How much SSDI will my child receive?
+How much will my child get if I get SSDI?

 Generally, your child will receive up to 50% of your total SSDI benefit.
 It is important to note that there is a maximum amount that a family can receive based on one disabled individual’s benefits.
 The family limit is usually 150% – 180% of the SSDI benefit awarded to the disabled individual.

 Only Social Security survivors’ and disability benefits received by minors can be taxable .
 If your child receives Supplemental Security Income ( SSI ), the full amount of the benefits is exempt from tax, and neither you nor your child must include them on your income tax return.

 What is the maximum family benefit for SSDI?